-You shouldn’t be wasting time asking yourself which is better – Ancestry or Find My Past.
+You shouldn’t be wasting time asking yourself which is best; Ancestry vs Find My Past.
 Controversial?
 I know.
-I’m a member of several UK Facebook Genealogy Groups and the most frequently asked question I see is “which is better, Ancestry or Find My Past?
+Read this guide to find out everything you need to know about these two genealogy giants.
+One of the most frequently asked questions I see online is, “which is better, Ancestry or Find My Past?
 Users slug it out, fighting the corner of their favourite subscription site.
-Sometimes it get’s brutal.
+Sometimes it gets brutal.
 But here’s the thing, don’t be swayed by the crowd.
 Your ‘best fit’ will depend entirely on you and your preferences.

 OK.
 Gotta cuppa?
 Great, let’s get started.
 Firstly, go on and register with both sites.
 It’s free.
 Don’t worry I’ll wait.
 Done?
 OK now you’re registered you are primed and ready to take advantage of any free days or weekends offered by the sites.
 Both companies periodically offer free trials or limited time access to record sets.
 Once you’ve registered you’ll also find that you’re able to explore the sites in much more detail.
 Here’s what you need to check out before you part with your hard earned cash: